 - The Financial Workflows Might not be as Intuitive for Financial Leaders.
 The Salesforce look and feel might not be intuitive for finance leaders, who might not be comfortable seeing things such as the edit or delete button right by the posted journal entries.

 - Deep Operational Functionality with Tailored Capabilities for Specific Non-profit Micro-verticals.
-Expect capabilities such as pre-integrated and pre-configured student and teacher workflows tailored for specific micro-verticals that would require significant development effort on other solutions.
+Expect capabilities such as pre-integrated and pre-configured student and teacher workflows tailored for specific micro-verticals, generally requiring significant development effort on other solutions.

 - Non-profit Accounting Provided Out of the Box.
-The accounting capabilities might not be as deep with ASC606 compliance or with multi-element accounting but expect grant and fund accounting capabilities out of the box.
+While the accounting capabilities might not be as deep with ASC606 compliance or multi-element accounting, grant, and fund accounting capabilities are offered out of the box.

 - Might not Require As Much Customization and Configuration as Other Larger Offerings.
-The data and workflows may be tailored to your micro-industry.
-So you might need as much consulting expertise as with other vanilla solutions.
+The data and workflows may be tailored to your micro-industry, not requiring as much consulting expertise as with other vanilla solutions.

 - Ability to Handle larger workloads.
-Blackbaud is a great company outgrowing QuickBooks but may not be the best fit for companies with thousands of employees, members, etc., requiring financial control and financially integrated processes.
+Blackbaud is great for companies outgrowing QuickBooks but may not be the best fit for companies with thousands of employees, members, etc., requiring financial control and financially integrated processes.

 - Non-profit Accounting and PSA Capabilities Provided Out of the Box.
 Expect a non-profit accounting package including grant and fund reporting with a PSA tailored for non-profit-centric organizations and skill-based scheduling.